 On December 12, 2003, the Prime Minister announced a new policy on the mandatory publication of travel and hospitality Expenses for selected government officials.

-The rules and principles governing travel are outlined in the Treasury Board's Policies for Ministers' Offices - January 2011 and Special Travel Authorities and in the National Joint Council's Travel Directive.
+The rules and principles governing travel are outlined in the Treasury Board's Policies for Ministers' Offices - January 2011, the Special Travel Authorities, the Directive on Travel, Hospitality, Conference and Event Expenditures and in the National Joint Council's Travel Directive.
 The purpose of these directives is to provide for the reimbursement of reasonable expenses necessarily incurred during travel on government business.

-The Government of Canada extends hospitality in accordance with the rules and principles outlined in the Treasury Board's Policies for Ministers' Offices - January 2011 and the Directive on the Management of Expenditures on Travel, Hospitality and Conferences .
+The Government of Canada extends hospitality in accordance with the rules and principles outlined in the Treasury Board's Policies for Minister's Offices - January 2011 and the Directive on Travel, Hospitality, Conference and Event Expenditures.
 The objective of the policy is to ensure that hospitality is extended in an economical and affordable way when it facilitates government business or is considered desirable as a matter of courtesy and protocol.